Stinger Spiritborn Endgame Build Guide

-Welcome to the Stinger Centipede Spiritborn Endgame Guide!
-This build relies on Centipede Skills and focuses on high Poison damage output to unleash devastating explosions with the Noxious Resonance Key Passive.
+Welcome to the Stinger Spiritborn Endgame Guide!
+This build relies on Centipede Skills and focuses on high Poison damage output to unleash devastating explosions with the Noxious Resonance Key Passive, making it an AoE powerhouse.

-All in all, the Stinger Centipede Spiritborn offers incredible damage output and scales very well into the lategame.
+All in all, the Stinger Spiritborn offers incredible damage output and scales well into the lategame.
 Let's get started!

 This build guide assumes you have a Level 60 Character and unlocked Torment 1.
 To get there, level up with one of our Spiritborn Leveling Guides.
 See how this Build compares against others with our various Build Tier Lists.